oracle/node-oracledb/doc/api.md

 ## <a name="intro"></a> 1.
 Introduction

 The [*node-oracledb*][1] add-on for Node.js powers high performance Oracle Database applications.
-Applications can be written in TypeScript, or directly in JavaScript.
+You can use node-oracledb in your Node.js TypeScript or JavaScript code.
+This lets you easily write complex applications, or build sopisticated web services using [REST][199] or [GraphQL][200].

 This document shows how to use node-oracledb.
 The API reference is in the first sections of this document and the [user manual](#usermanual) in subsequent